Balsa27/DREAL-Lifestlye-Club-Book-Page/README.md

 # DREAL-Lifestlye-Club-Book-Page
-You will be able to find book here, weather you like them or not.
+Here, you will be able to find a book, weather you like them or not.